-I made the team — maybe because I was tall, maybe because almost everyone who tried out made the team, maybe because the coach could see something in me that I couldn’t see; that no one could see.
+I made the team -- maybe because I was tall, maybe because almost everyone who tried out made the team, maybe because the coach could see something in me that I couldn’t see; that no one could.

 Because the fact is, I was an absolutely terrible basketball player.
 I didn’t like to run or sweat, I didn’t know how to shoot or pass, I was a little afraid of the ball.
 I think I could dribble...maybe?

-I was such an unlikely candidate overall that my teammates, with their varsity jackets and jeans and Nike gym bags, joked that when we went to an away game, people probably thought that I was the team cheerleader — I had a long maroon velour coat, carried a dusty rose gym bag with beige handles and had amazing Farrah Fawcett hair (it was the 80s).
+But I was such an unlikely candidate overall that my teammates, with their varsity jackets and jeans and Nike gym bags, joked that when we went to an away game, people probably thought that I was the team’s cheerleader -- I had a long maroon velour coat and a dusty rose gym bag with beige handles and Farrah Fawcettish hair (it was the 80s).

-I apologized…a lot.
+And I apologized a lot.
 Because I was sorry a lot.
 We all were, all the girls.
-We were good girls and were taught to be automatically sorry.
+We were good girls, and we had been taught to be automatically sorry.